akrzemi1/explicit/README.md

 ## Tool `only_when`

-A tool for disabling some unwanted implicit conversions to types present in your function sinatures.
+A tool for disabling some unwanted implicit conversions to types present in your function signatures.
 For instance, you may want your function to take a `filesystem::path` but not allow an implicit conversion from `std::string`:

 ```c++
 using only_path = only_when<filesystem::path, is_a_non_string>; // you define type trait is_a_non_string